 Despite the ritual’s relationship to internal cultivation and the attainment of immortality, the process only bestows the princes with new, adamantine bodies capable of superhuman strength.
 They in essence become the fantasy equivalent of today’s comic book superheroes.
 The princes gaining power from a divine being is similar to the concept of “Divine Empowerment” from DC Comics.
 A good example is Captain Marvel (fig. 6), a child-turned-adult who receives super strength (among other powers) from a battery of Western gods through the medium of a divine wizard.

-1) The original Chinese says 萬千 (wanqian), which is a literary term for “tens of thousands” or “myriad”.
-Therefore, the translation should read “tens of thousands of arms”.
+1) The original English translation says “a thousand arms”, but the Chinese says 萬千 (wanqian), which is a literary term for “tens of thousands” or “myriad”.
+Therefore, the translation has been corrected

 2) Andersen (2008) notes the three paces are similar to those used by Vedic priests: